Bengalize/Academics/basic-python-scripts/README.md

 # Basic Python Scripts

 ## Overview
-This project contains basic Python scripts demonstrating fundamental programming concepts such as iteration, nested loops, basic arithmetic operations, efficiency analysis of search algorithms, numerical differentiation, and numerical integration.
+This project contains basic Python scripts demonstrating fundamental programming concepts such as iteration, nested loops, basic arithmetic operations, efficiency analysis of search algorithms, numerical differentiation, numerical integration, and basic password management.

 ## Scripts
 - **Nested List Printer**: A function to print all elements in a nested list.